colonelcustard92/colonelcustard92/README.md

 - 👀 I’m interested in C#, React, TS, Python and SQL
 - 🌱 I’m currently learning Python
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: During WWII - The Germans would've won the Battle of the Bulge and the reason they did not is because the Panzer unit had to take orders directly from Hitler, and he was asleep but nobody wanted to wake him up!
+- ⚡ Fun fact: Bananas are slightly radioactive because of their potassium content! 🍌

 <!---
 colonelcustard92/colonelcustard92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.